Learning Decomposed Representation for Counterfactual Inference: DeR-CFR Algorithm

-Based on the sample weight $\omega$, then, we can decompose the instrumental factor by conditional independence $I(X)\perp Y \mid T$.
+Based on the property of the sample weight $\omega$ (\ie, $C(X)\perp T|\omega$), we can decompose the instrumental factor by conditional independence $I(X)\perp Y \mid T, \omega$.
 Moreover, to prevent the information of instrumental factor from being embedded into other factors, we adopt a regression model $g_I$ to maximize the predictive power of $I(X)$ on $T$.
 Then, the objective function, denoted as $\mathcal{L}_{I}$ for decomposing instrumental factor is: